bitwarden/help/_articles/organizations/managing-users.md

 {% image organizations/user-accept.png %}

-After the user has successfully accepted the organization invite, an organization admin will then need to **confirm** the user from the same area in the web vault that you invited the user from (Organization Admin -> People).
+After the user has successfully accepted the organization invite, an organization admin will then need to **confirm** the user from the same area in the web vault that you invited the user from (Organization Admin &rarr; People).
 Only after the user is confirmed will they then have access to that organization and the items being shared with them.

 {% image organizations/org-people-options.png %}